Users can view and manage cameras in the Cameras section (if they have permissions to cameras).

 Browsing the timeline

 The red parts of the timeline show periods without archive and the green ones are the periods where the archive is present.
-You may also find the marks of motion, ANPR or face recognition events under the timeline.
+You may also find the marks of motion events under the timeline.
 When you hover the mouse cursor over the green area, a screenshot of the moment is displayed next to the cursor with event explanation (if any).

 Click any point in the green area to watch the archive starting from the selected moment.
 Click the blue or gray area to go back to live video.